How to check your coverage

 I provide superbills at the end of each month.
 You simply submit the superbill to your insurance company (often through their online portal), and they reimburse you based on your out-of-network benefits.

-Why Some Clients Choose Private Pay
+Why Some Clients Prefer Private Pay:

 • Greater privacy (sometimes no diagnosis required for reimbursement)